wtanaka/puppet-wtanaka-mkdir/README.md

 This module defines a custom function `all_parents()` which you can use to create a directory and all of its ancestors simultaneously.

+Fortunately the file type autorequires its parent (if created as a file resource)

+See Puppet feature #6368 'File type should autorequire all parents'

 Example
 -------